Tridie2000/Project-Datawarehouse-HoGent/README.md

   - Select "Manage Extensions"
   - Search for "SQL Server Integration Projects

+## FAQ
+- Cannot create Database Diagram because insufficient permissions:
+  - Right click on the database
+  - Click on Properties
+  - Click on Files
+  - Type 'sa' in the owner field

 ## Contributing
 - Fork the repository
 - Add this repository as a remote called "upstream"